fdazen/fda-documentation/rate_add_ons.md

-- To **DEACTIVATE** an Add-On, simply un-check the box under column _Status_ on the right side of the Add-On List:
+- <span class="label label-info">DEACTIVATE</span> an Add-On, simply un-check the box under column _Status_ on the right side of the Add-On List:

 ![Add_ons_7.png]({{site.baseurl}}/images/Add_ons_7.png)

- - To **Delete** an Add-On, select it by checking the box on its left side and click on the blue button _Delete Selected Add-Ons_:
+ - To <span class="label label-info">DELETE</span>an Add-On, select it by checking the box on its left side and click on the blue button _Delete Selected Add-Ons_:

 ![Add_ons_8.png]({{site.baseurl}}/images/Add_ons_8.png)